Collaboration

 Typical outputs

-• Clear definition of objective, purpose, and scope
+• Clear definition of objective and scope

 • Transparent assumptions and methodological rationale

-• Interpretation of uncertainty, ranges, and sensitivity drivers
+• Interpretation of uncertainty, ranges, and sensitivities

 How you can prepare